Today we’ll take a look at putting your opponent on a range and how to build your own with explanatory videos by Jonathan Little and Jaime Staples.

 - C) The re-raising range

 What is a balanced range?
 Let’s take an example.
-Once a week, we’re playing in an aggressive home game where players often raise and re-raise.
+Once a week we play in an aggressive home game where players often raise and re-raise.

-We can play any reasonable hand at this table, but let’s say we’re getting aces in first position and limp.
+We can play any reasonable hand at this table but let’s say we get aces in first position and limp.
 There are several raises behind us and we end up all-in with a player holding A-K. We win the pot.

 Everything’s fine, right?
 Not really.
-Our litte trick has worked, but the next time we limp in, our opponents are going to be well aware and proceed carefully.
+Our little trick has worked, but the next time we limp in our opponents will be well aware and proceed carefully.